SAP-samples/cloud-cap-samples/chinook/README.md

 ## Deployment

-- Make sure you already have hanatrial instance in your cockpit dashboard (SAP Cloud Platform).
+- Make sure you already have hana trial instance in your cockpit dashboard (SAP Cloud Platform).
   Or if you are using hana instance - change it in mta.yaml config file from hanatrial to hana
 - Change package.json db section